 Economic collapse without complete societal collapse is the more realistic scenario that warrants serious foresight and preparation, for which you can cautiously read FerFal’s book The Modern Survival Manual: Surviving the Economic Collapse.

 And if you’re concerned about the more tactical aspects of survival in the face of widespread violence and desperation, then study Max Velocity’s book Contact!
-A Tactical Manual for Post Collapse Survival and attend his classes.
-The book covers subjects far beyond the scope of bushcraft or disaster preparation books, but things would have to get pretty extreme to ever reach that point.
+A Tactical Manual for Post Collapse Survival.
+The book covers subjects far beyond the scope of bushcraft or disaster preparation books, but things would have to get pretty dire to ever reach that point.

 Studying and applying this stuff can take its mental and spiritual toll, so be careful and weigh the risk of that versus the risk of not being prepared.

 Here are some things to keep in mind: